swusjask/swusjask.github.io/_posts/2025-09-22-cimpa-research-school-on-arithmetic-in-action.md

 ## Exercise Solutions

-Throughout the course, I worked through challenging exercises that helped me to bridge theoretical concepts.
-Here I share my worked solution specifically for lattice based cryptography on Lattice course.
+Throughout the lattice course I wrote up detailed solutions for the exercise sheet on lattice-based cryptography.
+Some of the key results in the notes are:

+- Proving IND-CPA security of the dual Regev encryption scheme via a reduction from LWE.
+- Working out reductions relating the hardness of LWE, SIS, and ISIS as lattice problems.
+- Understanding the landscape of lattice problems, including how to construct bases of q-ary lattices.

 For detailed solution you can read below

 <object data="/assets/pdf/solution.pdf" type="application/pdf" width="100%" height="300px">
   <p>PDF preview not available. <a href="/assets/pdf/solution.pdf">Download the PDF</a></p>